django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 - Take a look through the **urls.py** in the code if you can't find the admin site.
 - The username is admin.
 Take a wild guess at the password.
 - Small group Q&A: Can you think of other things in your life that might have default passwords?
-Feel free to have a longer conversation with your group about default passwords if you have more questions!
+Feel free to have a longer conversation with your group about default passwords.

 ---